2019331043-Zakaria/Algorithm-CSE237/README.md

-# Algorithm CSE237
-A comprehensive collection of fundamental C++ algorithms for both academic and cp implementations created and maintained for the CSE237 Algorithms course at SUST.
+A comprehensive collection of fundamental **C++ algorithm implementations** developed during the **CSE237 Algorithms** course at SUST.
+This repository was created for both **academic learning** and **competitive programming practice**.

+It contains categorised and well-structured implementations of a wide range of algorithms and Data structures.